dunglas/mercure/spec/mercure.md

 HTTPS.

 If an `Authorization` HTTP header is presented by the client, the JWS it contains **MUST** be used.
-The content of the `authorization` query parameter and of the cookie **MUST** be ignored.
+The content of the `authorization` query parameter and the cookie **MUST** be ignored.

-If an `authorization` query parameter is set by the client and no `Authorization` HTTP header is presented, the content of the query parameter **MUST** be used, the content of the cookie must be ignored.
+If an `authorization` query parameter is set by the client and no `Authorization` HTTP header is presented, the content of the query parameter **MUST** be used, and the content of the cookie must be ignored.

 If the client tries to execute an operation it is not allowed to, a 403 HTTP status code **SHOULD**